 Stem cells are cells that generate new cells and maintain our tissues and organs.
-When we get older, stem cells in our body become dysfunctional or die off.
+When we get older, stem cells in our bodies become dysfunctional or die off.

-Stem cells can be infused in the body to replace dwindling stem cell pools, or to reboot existing stem cell populations (R).
+Stem cells can be infused into the body to replace dwindling stem cell pools or to reboot existing stem cell populations (R).

-Also, most stem cells, when injected in the bloodstream get trapped in the lungs, and even the ones that reach the tissues do not graft well.
+Also, most stem cells get trapped in the lungs when injected in the bloodstream, and even the ones that reach the tissues do not graft well.

 It seems that specific substances in young blood have rejuvenating effects in old mice.
 Conversely, specific substances in old blood can accelerate or maintain the aging process.